Defenders of the Guapinol Waters (Honduras)

 - A guarantee of the right to legitimately and democratically express your opposition towards projects that can affect the natural resources and environment of communities.

 Need more information?
-You can consult the following link:
+You can consult:

 Cities Defending Human Rights is a project coordinated by the Catalan Fund for Development Cooperation and managed by the Catalan Commission for Refugees with the participation of 27 city councils and 9 Catalan organizations and institutions involved in the defense and promotion of human rights locally and globally.
 Currently, it is launching multiple campaigns to request the liberty of Human Rights defenders around the world, amongst which the Guapinol waters defenders.